Skip to main content

 • persist a meaningful observation

-• check whether code context is ready
+• check whether code context is ready when the broad pack says it is missing

 It does not hand the agent every privileged or potentially noisy tool by default.